-Researchers who plan to deposit samples and/or genomic data in biobanks or databases should disclose these plans, and related considerations, prospectively during the informed consent process.
+Researchers who plan to deposit share samples and/or genomic data in through biobanks or data repositories bases should disclose these plans, and related considerations, prospectively during the informed consent process.
 The informed consent process should include information on the following:

-What samples and/or data will be shared: The informed consent process should specify what samples and/or data will be shared (e.g., deposited in a repository) and available for use by investigators outside of the study team.
+What samples, data, or other information and/or data will be shared: The informed consent process should specify what samples, and/or data, or summary results will be shared (e.g., deposited in a repository) and available for use by investigators outside of the study team.
 Expectations about control over future use of data and confidentiality of identifiable information can affect participants' willingness to participate in research, so explaining the extent to which identifiable information will be shared is critical.
 Implications for the protection of participants' privacy and confidentiality also should be addressed in the consent process (see Confidentiality).

-How the samples and/or data will be shared: Biobanks and databases may be generally accessible to the public (unrestricted access) or accessible only with the permission of governance committees or other processes (controlled access) depending on the nature of the data, local policies, qualifications of the user, and other factors.
+How the samples, data, or other information and/or data will be shared: Biobanks and data repositories bases may be generally accessible to the public (unrestricted access) or accessible only with the permission of governance committees or other processes (controlled access) depending on the nature of the data, local policies, qualifications of the user, and other factors.

-What will happen to samples and/or data if the repository closes: Participants should understand whether samples and/or genomic data will be destroyed or transferred if the repository closes.
+What will happen to samples, data, or other information and/or data if the repository closes: Participants should understand whether samples and/or genomic data will be destroyed or transferred if the repository closes.